Zebra-Llama: Towards Extremely Efficient Hybrid Models: Experiments and Results

-\paragraph{Throughput Evaluation}
+\paragraph{{Throughput Evaluation}}

-In Figure \ref{fig:infer}, we demonstrate the inference efficiency of \ours by evaluating the throughput of different models employing distinct attention replacement strategies for Llama-3.1-8B.
-All experiments are conducted on a single AMD MI300X GPU.
-We fix the batch size and prompt length to 1 and measure the inference throughput across various generation lengths.
-As shown, our \ours significantly outperforms the throughput of the MambaInLlama model (hybrid GQA-Mamba2).
-For long generation lengths like 32k, our method achieves throughput improvements of 2.6x and 3.79x with 8 MLA and 16 MLA layers compared to MambaInLlama with 8 GQA and 16 GQA layers.
-We note that MambaInLlama-8B-0\% has slightly higher througput than\ours; however, it has much worse accuracy scores accuracy, shown in Table~\ref{tab:main_results_fewshot}.
+Figures \ref{fig:infer} and \ref{fig:infer_memory} detail the inference efficiency of \ours in terms of throughput and memory consumption for the models that are distilled from Llama-3.1-8B.
+All experiments are conducted on a single AMD MI300X GPU with 192GB memory.
+We fix the batch size to 48 and the output length to 1024 and measure the inference throughput across various context/input lengths.
+As shown, our \ours significantly outperforms the base Llama-3.1-8B model by 3.9$\times$ for throughput with only 17\% peak memory at 16k input tokens.
+Similarly, \ours outperforms the MambaInLlama model by $3.28\times$ in throughput with only $18.2\%$ of its peak memory at 32k input tokens.
+Beyond 16k and 32k tokens, the Llama-3.2-8B model and MambaInLlama-8B model will both run out of memory.
+In constrast, our Zebra-Llama model only occupied 62.68GB (8MLA-24Mamba2) and 104.6GB (16MLA-16Mamba2) even with 131k input tokens, showcasing its brilliant ability for memory efficiency.